sandiegopython/pythonsd.org/content/posts/2014-09-08_september_newsletter.md

 Howdy Pythonistas,

-[JetBrains][], the maker of PyCharm, has sponsored our meetup such that we can give away one copy of PyCharm professional to one of our members at each meetup with thirty or more people.
+We can now raffle off licenses of PyCharm Professional at many of our meetups!
+[JetBrains][], the maker of PyCharm is generously sponsoring our group through awarding a license for each meetup with more than 30 attendees.

 [Jetbrains]: http://www.jetbrains.com/pycharm/